tobiloba7/neoguesser/README.md

 # neoguesser
-a game of guess, like chess.. but a little more boring
+a game of guess, like chess.. but a little bit more boring